Non-Humans need not apply: choosing your Agile dream team

 Matt Stephens gets to grip with people issues and team building

 “That it is people who write software is terribly obvious . . . and ignored.”
-So quotes Alistair Cockburn, himself quoting Gerald Weinberg, in his book Agile Software Development - catch our review of the Second Edition here.
+So quotes Alistair Cockburn, himself quoting Gerald Weinberg, in his book Agile Software Development.
 It’s easy to see the people in your project as mere commodities – not helped by MS Project’s insistence on labelling them as “resources” – hot-swappable units that may be switched in and out of different roles or different projects, with no loss in productivity, creativity or morale.

 Of course, the reality is different.
 The teamwork, communication and interpersonal aspects of software development are fundamental to software agility.
 Selecting the right people to work on your project can mean the difference between a failed project and a successful one, before it’s really even started.

 Naturally, it helps to find developers skilled in the right technology (Java, C#, etc.), but it isn’t nearly as important as some job agencies would have us believe.
 A good software developer will relish the opportunity to learn new skills on the job, and given the chance will do so quickly – they may even bring a fresh perspective to the table.
 And besides, demanding specific skills up-front only increases the danger that job candidates will simply exaggerate their achievements on their CVs, then try to blag their way through the interview.

 Non-core skills are arguably more important than prior experience with specific technologies.
 Do some team members need to be able to write well; or to have a good understanding of testing; or be able to present ideas clearly?
 Do they need good questioning skills: the innate dogged persistence required to keep asking the hard questions until the real requirements are arrived at, or to create a design that matches those requirements?
 Having a good head for design – the ability to design an elegant solution to some complex and multi-faceted requirements – is an inestimably crucial quality for an effective developer.